CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 6.17.Ti=Waiver of Conflicts

-6.17.sec=Each party to this Agreement acknowledges that [insert name of Company counsel], counsel for the Company, has in the past performed and may continue to perform legal services for certain of the Purchasers in matters unrelated to the transactions described in this Agreement, including the representation of such Purchasers in venture capital financings and other matters.
-Accordingly, each party to this Agreement hereby (a) acknowledges that they have had an opportunity to ask for information relevant to this disclosure; and (b) gives its informed consent to [insert name of Company counsel]’s representation of certain of the Purchasers in such unrelated matters and to [insert name of Company counsel]’s representation of the Company in connection with this Agreement and the transactions contemplated hereby.
+6.17.sec=Each party to this Agreement acknowledges that {Co.Counsel.Name.Full}, counsel for the Company, has in the past performed and may continue to perform legal services for certain of the Purchasers in matters unrelated to the transactions described in this Agreement, including the representation of such Purchasers in venture capital financings and other matters.
+Accordingly, each party to this Agreement hereby (a) acknowledges that they have had an opportunity to ask for information relevant to this disclosure; and (b) gives its informed consent to {Co.Counsel.Name.Full}’s representation of certain of the Purchasers in such unrelated matters and to {Co.Counsel.Name.Full}’s representation of the Company in connection with this Agreement and the transactions contemplated hereby.

 6.=[01/Agt/Bit/Outline/1-17.Secs]